Who is Liable for Swimming Pool Injuries or Drowning in Florida?

 It’s summertime in southern Florida, which means locals and tourists alike look to the water to escape the heat.
 This time of year, many residents flock to local pools to beat the heat and get a reprieve from the summer swelter.
 What happens, however, when a person sustains an injury when using a public pool?
 Who will be liable for any damages that result?
-The answer will depend largely on the circumstances, so speak with an experienced premises liability lawyer as soon as you can.
+The answer will depend largely on the circumstances, so speak with a Fort Lauderdale slip and fall lawyer as soon as you can.

 Generally, a public pool will fall under the state laws governing premises liability.
 This subset of personal injury law holds that property owners must use a reasonable degree of care when opening their premises to invitees.
 This includes protecting invitees and guests from reasonably foreseeable hazards that might result from being on the property itself.

-Essentially, a person looking to hire a personal injury lawyer and file a claim for damages on the basis of premises liability must establish a few key elements, including:
+Essentially, a person looking to hire a Fort Lauderdale personal injury lawyer and file a claim for damages on the basis of premises liability must establish a few key elements, including:

 Additionally, a public swimming pool owner may be liable for your or a loved one’s injuries on grounds of negligent supervision.
 Most public pools have lifeguards charged with assuring the safety of pool goers and intervening when necessary to prevent drowning.
 If a lifeguard fails to prevent a reasonably foreseeable injury, the public pool may be liable for any damages that result.